MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/choose-development-style.md

 search.app:
   - D365CE
 ---
-# Choose your development style for Dynamics 365 for Customer Engagement apps
+# Choose your development style for Dynamics 365 Customer Engagement (on-premises)

 The SDK offers a variety of methods and technologies to use when you write code to access the [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] web services or to extend the application.
 This topic provides guidance on the development style to choose depending on your technology area..